awslabs/amazon-kinesis-client/docs/lease-lifecycle.md

    * Lease deletion will not occur until after its child lease(s) enter `PROCESSING`.
       * This tombstone helps KCL ensure durability and convergence for all discovered leases.
       * For more information, see [LeaseCleanupManager#cleanupLeaseForCompletedShard(...)][lease-cleanup-manager-cleanupleaseforcompletedshard][^fixed-commit-footnote]
-   * [Deletion is configurable][lease-cleanup-config] yet recommended to minimize I/O of lease table scans.
+   * [Deletion is configurable][lease-cleanup-config], yet recommended to minimize I/O of lease table scans.

 ### Shard Syncing